Geothermal Heat Pump

 - Modelling possibility 2: full regeneration of the ground

 In this case, the geothermal source is modelled as a storage.
 This means that only what is stored can be used, and that a 100% of the heat used must be regenerated.
-One of the most common ways to regenerate boreholes (considered in this example), is to have a reversible heat pump and/or to do free cooling.
+One of the most common ways to regenerate boreholes (considered in this example), is to have a reversible heat pump and/or free cooling when cooling demand exists.

 Let’s consider a case with a cooling as well as a heating demand.
 A reversible brine water heat pump is installed and has the three following modes (modes settings are detailed below):